oxid-eshop-gpl/oxvm_eshop/README.rst

   # for the Enterprise Edition
   composer create-project oxid-esales/oxideshop-project /var/www/oxideshop dev-b-6.1-ee

 **Attention**: If you plan to facilitate the testing environment in your project, make sure that in your "config.inc.php" the setting "blDelSetupDir" is set to false.
-This prevents the setup folder from being deleted, which is needed for the shop reseting of the testing environment.
+This prevents the setup folder from being deleted, which is needed for the shop resetting of the testing environment.

 * Set up your shop via http://www.oxideshop.local/Setup